-Males usually rare; body small and yellow; tergite VIII with marginal comb represented by few irregular microtrichia; sternites III–V with narrow transverse pore plate about 6 times as wide as long.
+Males usually rare, small and yellow; tergite VIII with marginal comb represented by few irregular microtrichia; sternites III–V with narrow transverse pore plate about 6 times as wide as long.

 The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, over 290 species.
 All members of genus Thrips lack ocellar setae I on the head, and they all have ctenidia on tergite VIII posteromesad to the spiracles.
 Other characters, such as number of antennal segments, number of setae on the fore wing veins, and number of discal setae on the sternites are variable between species (Palmer, 1992; Nakahara, 1994; Mound & Masumoto, 2005).
 T. tabaci is unusual within the genus in lacking red pigment around the ocelli, and is usually easily recognized by the closely spaced rows of ciliate microtrichia on the pleurotergites, although the latter character state is shared with Thrips euphorbiicola and Thrips origani.

 Thrips tabaci Lindeman

 Thrips communis Uzel, 1895: 176

 Thrips brachycephalus Enderlein, 1909: 441

 Thrips debilis Bagnall, 1923: 60